lgsvl/simulator/Docs/docs/python-api.md

 Once a scene is loaded you can instantiate agents and run simulations.
 See the [Agents](#agents) section on how to create vehicles and pedestrians.

-Loading scenes takes a while, to reset a scene to the initial state without reloading it call the `reset`
+Loading scenes takes a while; to reset a scene to the initial state without reloading it, call the `reset`
 method:

 ```python